 Shrimp Fajitas make a delicious 15 minute dinner and are packed with shrimp, peppers, onions, and a homemade fajita seasoning.
 Jump to Recipe keyboard_arrow_down

-One Pan Shrimp Fajitas have all the flavor of your favorite restaurant dish but our made at home in under 15 minutes with all natural ingredients and an amazing homemade fajita seasoning.
+One Pan Shrimp Fajitas have all the flavor of your favorite restaurant dish but are made at home in under 15 minutes with all natural ingredients and an amazing homemade fajita seasoning.
 We love serving them with this Mexican Street Corn Salad and Crockpot Pinto Beans.

 This past weekend I was craving Mexican and I decided to whip up some of my own fajitas at home.
 Usually, I make chicken or beef fajitas, but I was inspired by some tasty looking shrimp this time and now these are probably my favorite of the three.
 There is just something about sweet shrimp and the spicy seasoning that is hard to beat.

-- Add more veggies: If you love to pack in the veggies, there are lots of things you can add to this dish.
+- If you love to pack in the veggies, there are lots of things you can add to this dish.
 My favorites are thinly sliced zucchini and mushrooms, which in my opinion should be included more often with fajitas.
 Just make sure to choose quick cooking veggies and slice them thin enough that they cook as quickly as the shrimp.

 - Make sure to thinly slice the peppers and onions in the recipe so that they cook quickly and aren't still raw when the shrimp is finished.
 If you prefer thicker cut veggies, start them before the shrimp so they have a little extra cooking time.

 - Choose larger shrimp if you can for this dish so that they cook in the same amount of time as the peppers and onions.
 If you decide to go with smaller shrimp, you make need to toss the veggies in five minutes ahead of time so that everything is properly cooked and you don't end up with overcooked shrimp while you wait for your veggies to cook.